 This most recent development of Paris Plage may well be its greatest and most impactful...especially for a city that is increasingly diverse and dynamic.

 In 2006, this activity was extended to Bassin de la Villette where the most inventive of all the waterfront activations occurred in largely immigrant neighborhoods.
 Together this collection of program-led, temporary activations has created in a very short span of time what is, without question, the best waterfront in the world.
-We are hopeful to see what emerges after COVID-19.

 The Bassin de la Villette offers so many layered reasons to visit; from water activities to bountiful seating, eating, programming supported by local museums and other institutions... and just hanging out.